scala/scala-lang/blog/_posts/2018-06-13-scala-213-collections.md

 ![wtf](/resources/img/blog/scaladoc-treemap-map.png)

-This type signature makes no sense: the result type can not be `TreeMap[B]` since `TreeMap` takes *two* type parameters (the type of keys and the type of values).
+This type signature makes no sense: the result type cannot be `TreeMap[B]` since `TreeMap` takes *two* type parameters (the type of keys and the type of values).
 Also, the function `f` actually takes a *key-value pair* as parameter, not just a key (as incorrectly indicated by the type `A`).